 There are several elements that make up an effective CCaaS solution:

-- Call Routing: IVR or omnichannel routing systems use advanced algorithms that route calls according to factors like agent availability and skillset, interaction type, customer priority, business hours, and custom routing rules
+- Advanced Call Routing: IVR or omnichannel routing systems use advanced algorithms that route calls according to factors like agent availability and skillset, interaction type, customer priority, business hours, and custom routing rules

 - Call Monitoring: Real-time call monitoring, call recording and transcriptions, call barge, and call whisper let supervisors listen in on active calls, coach agents, and intervene to avoid escalation